xyproto/teaftp/README.md

     sudo ./teaftp

-Or as root or with the correct Linux capabilities:
+Or as with the correct Linux capabilities:

-    ./teaftp

-Here is one way of letting TeaFTP listen to the TFTP port without running as root, on Linux:
+    sudo install -Dm755 teaftp /usr/bin/teaftp
     sudo setcap cap_net_bind_service=+ep /usr/bin/teaftp
+    /usr/bin/teaftp

 #### Docker

-To build the Docker container, and also copy in the contents of the "static" directory to /srv/tftp within the container:
+To build the Docker container, and also copy in the contents of the `static` directory to `/srv/tftp` within the container:

     docker build . -t teaftp

 To run TeaFTP with Docker:

-    docker run --network=host -ti teaftp
+    docker run --network=host -t teaftp

-To run TeaFTP with Docker and serve on port 9000:
+To run TeaFTP with Docker and serve on port 9000 instead of port 69:

-    docker run -ePORT=9000 --network=host -ti teaftp
+    docker run -ePORT=9000 --network=host -t teaftp

 #### Allowed suffixes